sergeigribanov/ISRSolver/README.md

 The utilities are available to the user in the form of executable files that can be run with a set of command line options.
 The ISRSolver can be also used in a custom C++ or Python project.

+## Important
+The accuracy of the naive method depends on the presence of cross-section measurement points near the threshold.
+The farther from the threshold are the points with the lowest c.m. energy, the lower the accuracy.

 ## Quick start using Docker
 ### Installation using a pre-built image
 1. Install and setup docker and docker-compose.